 A collaboration of the super-curious using their combined research and life skills to co-create a regular shared learning experience.
 Together we explore the designing and doing of social change across projects which members are involved in.
 The Collective launched in April 2017 drawing together people involved in a range of projects with many and varied skills, practices and experiences.

 Join us: everyone has secret Detectorism skills!
 The Collective is open to all.
-We will reconvene for an Autumn series in October 2017 – look out for dates.

 Travelling Detectorists on creative explorations are warmly welcomed.
 Just get in touch with Jo Orchard-Webb if you’d like to spend time with us observing, questioning and developing insights into CoLab Dudley work.